lvy010/lvy010/README.md

 > "AI can help you understand open source code - this is the greatest learning opportunity in history"

-> "Open source, this way of sharing with the world, is full of anticipation and goodwill.
-We learn and grow in open source, we respond to this expectation and live up to this goodwill.
-This is the luckiest thing in the world"

 ## Tech Stack

 - **Languages**: `C++`, `Python`, `JavaScript`, `Go`, `Rust`